-It is also critical that you eat properly to encourage healthy oil production in the body, as well as the right amount of hair sebum.
-By eating the right amounts of vitamin-packed food, your skin and scalp will feel and look healthier, thus leading to less sebum hair loss.
-You can choose supplements that help decrease sebum production and discourage dandruff, as well.
+It is also important to eat properly to encourage healthy oil production in the body, as well as the right amount of hair sebum.
+By eating the right amounts of vitamin-packed food, your skin and scalp will feel and look healthier, leading to less sebum hair loss.
+You can choose supplements that help decrease sebum production and discourage dandruff as well.
 There are also natural home remedies that people use to try to manage their scalp’s sebum production.
 These home remedies range from essential oils to coconut oil.

 Better Hair Health Comes from a Bigger Approach

-Combining good hygiene, healthy eating, and your own home hair care regimen can drastically improve your hair’s health and appearance, and help decrease your sebum hair loss.
-Once you have that all in order, finding a quality hair health supplement can provide additional support in keeping your scalp and hair healthy for years to come.
+Combining good hygiene, healthy eating, and your own home hair care regimen can drastically improve your hair’s health and appearance, and can also help to decrease sebum on your scalp.
+Using a quality, natural hair health supplement can also provide additional support in keeping your scalp and hair healthy for years to come.